Certifications & Building Codes

 Building Codes

 Meet Building Codes (ASHRAE Standard 90.1-2019, IECC, IgCC) for main entrances with AMCA Certified Berner Air Curtains.
+These codes allow AMCA Certified Air Curtains as an exception to a vestibule.

 Most of our ambient air curtains have AMCA Certification; you can find more information for each air curtain in the product pages.